telerik/blazor-docs/knowledge-base/common-layout-components-bootstrap-alternatives.md

 ---
 title: Layout Components in Telerik UI for Blazor
-description: Learn about the differences and unique features of each Telerik Blazor layout component, such as .
+description: Learn about the differences and unique features of each Telerik Blazor layout component, such as Form, GridLayout, MediaQuery, Splitter, StackLayout, and TileLayout.
+Which Telerik UI for BLazor components provide an alternative to Bootstrap?
+Choose Telerik Blazor components for layout.
 type: how-to
-page_title: What Are the Differences Between All Telerik Blazor Popup Components
+page_title: What Are the Differences Between All Telerik Blazor Layout Components
 slug: common-kb-layout-component-comparison
 position:
 tags: telerik, blazor, layout, bootstrap